Expenses and fees for 2014-15

 |Board (full board)3||

-Summer SST (attended full time both fall and spring) $15,210
+Summer SST (full time student both fall and spring semesters) $15,780

-There will be an extra cost for Peru, Senegal, and Tanzania SST units.
+There will be an extra cost for Peru and China SST units.

 1 No additional cost for May term for students who are registered full-time, living on-campus, and with a meal plan at Goshen College in both fall and spring semesters.
 All others, including Brethren College Abroad students and those who were in off-campus courses through other agencies, pay the charges listed below for May term.
 Additional costs for May term meals may apply if student was not in full board both fall and spring.
 Students at Merry Lea must pay for meals separately.